-The purpose of the Central Liquidity Facility is to improve the general financial stability by providing credit unions with a source of loans to meet their liquidity needs and thereby encourage savings, support consumer and mortgage lending, and provide basic financial resources to all segments of the economy.
+The National Credit Union Administration Central Liquidity Facility (CLF or Facility) was created by the National Credit Union Central Liquidity Facility Act (12 U.S.C. § 1795).
+The Facility is a mixed ownership Government corporation within the NCUA.
+It is an instrument of the Federal Government owned by its member credit unions and managed by the NCUA Board.
+The purpose of the Facility is to improve the general financial stability by providing member credit unions with a source of loans to meet their liquidity needs and thereby encourage savings, support consumer and mortgage lending, and provide basic financial resources to all segments of the economy.

-- Central Liquidity Facility Advance Policy (opens new window)
+- Federal Credit Union Act, Subchapter III – Central Liquidity Facility (opens new window)

 NCUA Central Liquidity Facility

 1775 Duke Street